demidenm/PyReliMRI/docs/introduction.rst

 Purpose of Script
 ~~~~~~~~~~~~~~~~~~

-The purpose of this package is to provide an open-source python package that will provide multiple reliability metrics, at the group and individual level, that researchers may use to report in their manuscripts in cases of multi-run and/or multi-session data.
+The purpose of this package is to provide an open-source python package that will estimate multiple reliability metrics on fMRI data -- at the group and individual level -- \
+that researchers may use to report in their manuscripts in cases of multi-run and/or multi-session data.

-At the group level, ``similarity.py`` calculates a similarity calculations between two fMRI images using Dice or Jaccard similarity coefficients or tetrachoric correlation.
-In addition to calculate the similarity between two images, a function is provided to permute across a list of 3D images and return a list of coefficients.
+At the group level, ``similarity.py`` calculates a similarity calculations between two fMRI images using Dice or Jaccard similarity coefficients or tetrachoric correlation. \
+In addition to calculating the similarity between two NifTi images, a `permute_images` is provided to permute across a list of 3D images and return a list of coefficients.

-At the individual level, the ``brain_icc.py`` calculates ICC(1), ICC(2,1) or ICC(3,1).
-For description of different ICCs and their calculations, see discussion in `Liljequist et al., 2019 <https://www.doi.org/10.1371/journal.pone.0219854>`_.
+At the individual level, the ``brain_icc.py`` calculates intraclass correlation.
+For description of different ICCs and their calculations, \
+see discussion in `Liljequist et al., 2019 <https://www.doi.org/10.1371/journal.pone.0219854>`_.
+In this package, you have the option to \
+select ICC(1), ICC(2,1) or ICC(3,1).

 .. list-table::
    :header-rows: 1